 This summer was very dry from November through to January which would have resulted in lower fledgling survival.

 On top of that, grain was typically harvested three to four weeks early this year, which could have made a difference to the pond and cross country transects in south Otago areas.

-This season the stubble had already been re-sown and so the mallards had presumably distributed over wider areas and populations of birds were observed outside the target ponds because of more surface water around.
+This season the stubble had already been re-sown so mallards presumably spread over wider areas.
+Populations of birds were observed beyond the target ponds because of more surface water around.

-With only four years of data, Otago Fish & Game can make no inferences about mallard population but has worked to refine the survey methodology to enable comparable data sets for the future.
+With only four years of data, Otago Fish & Game can't make any conclusions about the mallard population.
+But staff are working to refine the survey methodology to enable comparable data sets for the future.

 One such project that has achieved spectacular success is the restoration of the Takitakitoa Wetland near Mosgiel.

-Takitakitoa wetland is closed to hunting now, but there are five mai mai sites available to junior and novice hunters during the season.
+The wetland is closed to hunting now, but there are five maimai sites available to junior and novice hunters during the season.

-We also recommend you take a look if out that way to see where you money has gone.
+We also recommend you take a look if you're out that way to see where your money has gone.